Sj-20/dsat-root-cause-analyzer/README.md

 - LLM output should not be used as the final basis for agent performance action without QA/TL review.
 - Real production use should include human-in-the-loop validation, calibration, and policy grounding.

-## CV Bullet Example

-Built and deployed a GenAI-powered DSAT Root Cause Analyzer using Python, Streamlit, and LLM APIs to classify customer dissatisfaction cases into agent-driven, non-agent-driven, mixed accountability, and QA validation categories.
-Designed structured prompts, synthetic datasets, dashboards, Excel exports, and evaluation workflows for contact center RCA and coaching.